Peterborough Chase

 From its inception in 1969 it was always run on a Tuesday until 1997.
 It was moved to a Saturday in 1998 and remained so until 2007.
 In 2008 it was first run on a Thursday.
 The race was on a Sunday for the first time in 2014.

 The only year the race was not run was in 1982 when the meeting was abandoned due to fog.
 In 1985 it was run as the Waterloo Meadows Centenary Chase.

 The most successful horse in the race's history is Edredon Bleu, who won four consecutive runnings between 1998 and 2001.
 Wayward Lad (1981, 1983), Travado (1993, 1995),Racing Demon (2006, 2007) and Top Notch (2017, 2019) are the only other multiple winners of the race.
 The 2018 running was titled the Edredon Bleu Chase to honour the horse, who died in October 2018.

 Courtesy of Edredon Bleu's four wins, Racing Demon's two victories and additional successes from triple-Gold Cup winner Best Mate (2002) and Impek (2005), Henrietta Knight is the joint most successful trainer of the Peterborough Chase, winning a total of eight renewals.
-Nicky Henderson has also trained eight winners, while Captain Tim Forster has trained four winners.
+Nicky Henderson has also trained eight winners, while Captain Tim Forster has trained four.

 Desert Orchid, lining-up in the penultimate race of his long career, finished third in the 1991 Peterborough Chase.
 Ridden by Richard Dunwoody, the 12-year-old veteran finished third to Sabin Du Loir, beaten four lengths.